Business & Integration IT Consultant

 This information is analyzed by security personnel to help configure WAF settings and other application security solutions in the enterprise to patch vulnerabilities and protect against future attacks.

-Once the penetration test results are available, it is essential to go through them, discuss further plans and reassess the overall security state of the organisation.
 Penetration testers will provide thorough reports with information consisting of several elements – accurate detailed information about each phase of the test.
-After discussing the results, a good approach is to develop a remedy plan, validate the implementation with a retest, and incorporate the findings into a long-term security strategy.
+After discussing the results, a good approach is to develop a remediation plan, validate the implementation with a retest, and incorporate the findings into a long-term security strategy.

 External penetration tests focus on company assets that are visible on the Internet, such as the web application itself, the company’s website, email servers, and domain name servers (DNS).
 The goal is to gain access and retrieve valuable data.